jordanhendricks/siwomen/content/posts/on-siwomen.md

 Women_ was a regular feature where they highlighted how a variety of athletes’ bodies made them perfect for their sport!

 {{< figure src="/whats-my-sport.jpg" caption="**SI Women had a regular feature called \"What's My Sport?\", which depicted an athlete and a clue about what sport she played.
 The featured asked \"experts\" to guess what her sport was, with the answer revealed at the bottom.
-(The \"experts\" were very often wrong, and I found them to be the least interesting part of this feature.).**" >}}
+(The \"experts\" were very often wrong, and I found them to be the least interesting part of this feature.)**" >}}

 Still, I didn’t have the “right” body to many people.
 From the time I was a baby, I was usually larger than my peers (I was in the 97th percentile